bergmeister/lazy-posh-git/README.md

 ## Summary

-PowerShell proxy command around [Set-Location](https://docs.microsoft.com/powershell/module/microsoft.powershell.management/set-location) and therefore its built-in aliases `cd`, `chdir` and `sl` to defer import of [posh-git](https://github.com/dahlbyk/posh-git) module until one changes working directory to a git directory.
+PowerShell proxy command around [Set-Location](https://docs.microsoft.com/powershell/module/microsoft.powershell.management/set-location) and therefore its built-in aliases `cd`, `chdir` and `sl` to defer import of [posh-git](https://github.com/dahlbyk/posh-git) module until one changes working directory to the root of a git directory.
 This is useful to speed up PowerShell startup time to not having to import `posh-git` module itself in the profile.

 ## Usage